kylemclean/capstone-projects-portal/README.md

 ## Running development servers

-To start both the backend and frontend dev servers concurrently, run the following command:
+To start both the backend and frontend dev servers concurrently, run this command in the root of the repo:

 ```
 npm run start-servers
 ```

-To start the frontend server individually, run the following command:
+To start the frontend server individually, run this command in the root of the repo:

 ```
 npm run start-frontend
 ```

-To start the backend server individually, run the following command:
+To start the backend server individually, run this command in the root of the repo:

 ```
 npm run start-backend